Programs > Seminar Series in Classical Liberalism

 Scholars from the University of Illinois Springfield and Chicago, Wabash College, AIER, and other institutions will lead the discussions.

-Co-sponsored by the Academy On Capitalism, The Stephenson Institute at Wabash College, and AIER.
+Co-sponsored by the Academy on Capitalism, The Stephenson Institute for Classical Liberalism, and AIER.

 Location: University of Illinois Chicago, Chicago, Illinois